sdbs-uni-p/vldb-dbms-live-patching/patch-crawler/README.md

 	patches/
 ```

-The directory `output/builds/` contains all the git repositories used for building MariaDB.
+The directory `output/builds/` contains all the git repositories used for building MariaDB (these can be deleted after crawling).
 The `output/patches/` directory contains all analyzed commits and the respective patch files.

 #### Patch Analysis

 ```
-cd analysis
+cd ~/dbms-live-patching/patch-crawler/analysis
 ```

 The previous step results in a directory containing the generated patches (`output/patches`).
 When patches for a source code change (i.e. git commit) are generated, there may be two possible states: success and partial success (difference is explained below).
 Our further analysis uses only commits having the **success** status.